leelagutta/SampleManagementSystem/README.md

-<h2> INTRODUCTION </h2> <br>
+<h2> INTRODUCTION </h2>
-Sample application of customer management system and Mailing Application that reads and writes to and from the messaging system.<br>
+Sample customer management system and Mailing Application that reads and writes to and from the messaging system.<br>

 <h2>TECH STACK OUTLINE </h2>
 1. Java EE 8:Bean validation using JSR(349) <br>